How Does Mounjaro Work?

 What is Mounjaro?

 Mounjaro is a prescription-only injection used to treat weight loss and type 2 diabetes.
-It was approved by The Medicines and Healthcare Products Regulatory Agency (MHRA) for weight management in the UK in January 2024.

 The active ingredient in Mounjaro is tirzepatide.
 Tirzepatide contains GIP (glucose-dependent insulinotropic polypeptide) and GLP-1 (glucagon-like peptide-1) agonists.
 Together, these hormones work to reduce your appetite and make you feel fuller for longer.
 Mounjaro is the first of its kind dual GIP/GLP-1 receptor co-agonist for the treatment of both weight loss and type 2 diabetes.